Linus Nwankwo, M.Sc.

 Research Interests

-- Human-Robot Interaction (HRI)
+• Machine Learning and Human-Robot Interaction (HRI)

-- Intention-aware planning for social service robots
+• Intention and social-aware planning for social service robots navigation.

 Research Videos